Shipbuilding: China

-Shipbuilders in the Ming dynasty (1368~1644) were not the same as the shipbuilders in other Chinese dynasties, due to hundreds of years of accumulated experiences and rapid changes in the Ming dynasty.
+Shipbuilders in the Ming dynasty (c.
+1368–1644) were not the same as the shipbuilders in other Chinese dynasties, due to hundreds of years of accumulated experiences and rapid changes in the Ming dynasty.
 Shipbuilders in the Ming dynasty primarily worked for the government, under command of the Ministry of Public Works.

 During the early years of the Ming dynasty, the Ming government maintained an open policy towards sailing.
 Between 1405 and 1433, the government conducted seven diplomatic Ming treasure voyages to over thirty countries in Southeast Asia, India, the Middle East and Eastern Africa.
 The voyages were initiated by the Yongle Emperor, and led by the Admiral Zheng He.
 Six voyages were conducted under the Yongle Emperor's reign, the last of which returned to China in 1422.
 After the Yongle Emperor's death in 1424, his successor the Hongxi Emperor ordered the suspension of the voyages.
 The seventh and final voyage began in 1430, sent by the Xuande Emperor.
 Although the Hongxi and Xuande Emperors did not emphasize sailing as much as the Yongle Emperor, they were not against it.
 This led to a high degree of commercialization and an increase in trade.
 Large numbers of ships were built to meet the demand.